 Mr. Wayne received his undergraduate degrees in English and Political Science from the University of North Carolina at Chapel Hill in 2010.
 In 2013, Mr. Wayne graduated from Campbell University Norman Adrian Wiggins School of Law.
 Mr. Wayne interned with the NC Department of Justice during law school, working closely with the DOT in matters pertaining to condemnation and wrongful taking of real property.
 He also had the privilege to work with the office of the Hon.
 Ann Marie Calabria at the North Carolina Court of Appeals.

 Mr. Wayne previously practiced criminal defense law with a prominent law firm in Mecklenburg County, and was trained extensively in DWI laws and North Carolina Standardized Field Sobriety Testing issues.
 At J. Erik Groves PC, Mr. Wayne continues to represent persons charged with DWI, as well as conducting a general civil practice that includes estate planning, corporate and business transactional law, and civil litigation.
-In everything he does, Mr. Wayne strives to make a positive impact on the lives of his neighbors in Waxhaw, where he and his wife and daughter reside.
+In everything he does, Mr. Wayne strives to make a positive impact on the lives of his neighbors in Waxhaw, where he and his wife and children reside.

-Mr. Wayne enjoys running around downtown Waxhaw, making trips to the library, and trying to keep up with his young daughter.
+Mr. Wayne enjoys running around downtown Waxhaw, making trips to the library, and trying to keep up with his young children.
 Outside of work hours, you will find him with his best friend and wife, Laura.
 They enjoy serving together in their local church, whether through teaching or singing in the choir.